The Clement W40 Steel Window Technical Specification

 W40 windows are suitable for new build or refurbishment projects, where the pattern of the original fenestration is to be maintained.

 Compliant to Part L, using the centre pane glass U value method.

 Made to suit your individual requirements W40 windows are generally manufactured in accordance with BS 6510:2010 specifications for hot rolled steel windows.
-The mild steel sections used for Clement window and door frames are precision rolled in Switzerland using only recycled steel to suit Clement’s unique profiles and tolerances.
+The mild steel sections used for Clement window and door frames are precision rolled in Switzerland using recycled steel to suit Clement’s unique profiles and tolerances.
 All frames and ancillary profiles are hot dip galvanised to BS EN ISO 1461 and available with a factory applied polyester powder coating to BS EN ISO 13438 from the RAL colour range, exceeding the minimum paint thickness over the zinc of 60 microns.